-All prospective applicants to Intern posts in the Irish health service commencing 9th July 2018 must meet the following eligibility criteria:
+All prospective applicants to Intern posts in the Irish health service commencing 10th July 2023 must meet the following eligibility criteria:

-Be a graduate / final year student (of whatever nationality) of a Medical School in one of the following EEA countries: Ireland, Norway, Denmark, Sweden, Italy, Lithuania, United Kingdom (including Northern Ireland), Luxembourg, Malta, Poland, Portugal, Iceland and and
+- 1. Be a graduate / final year student (of whatever nationality) of a Medical School in one of the following EEA countries: - Ireland, Norway, Denmark, Sweden, Italy (see Appendix 5), Lithuania, Luxembourg, Malta, Poland, Portugal, Iceland, Slovenia

-2. Be a graduate / final year student (of whatever nationality) in the following Medical School: RCSI Penang Medical College, Malaysia

-Your centile, based on your overall degree award OR overall exams, must be available and provided to HBS Recruit by the Dean/ Head of your Medical School on or before 5pm Monday 21st May 2018
+- Be a graduate / final year student (of whatever nationality) in the following Medical School: RCSI & UCD Malaysia Campus (formerly Penang Medical College, Malaysia) or - Be a graduate/final year student of a Medical School in United Kingdom (including Northern Ireland), see important information in Appendix 5 and - Your centile, based on your overall degree award OR overall exams, must be available and provided to NRS by the Dean/ Head of your Medical School on or before 5pm Monday 22nd May 2023 and

-4. Applicants must have graduated on or after 1st April 2016 and on or before 15th June 2018
+Applicants must have graduated on or after 1st April 2021 and on or before 15th June 2023

-Date by which you will have received your notarised / attested copy of your basic (primary) medical qualification on the day of conferral / graduation, clearly displaying the full date of conferral.
+Graduated: Date by which you will have received your notarised / attested copy of your basic (primary) medical qualification, which clearly displays the full date of conferral.

-Stage 1: Who cannot apply?
+Who cannot apply?

-Applicants who meet any of the following criteria will not be processed further.
-This means you will be deemed ineligible and you will not progress through the process.
+Applications that meet any of the following criteria will not be processed further.
+This means you will be deemed ineligible, and your application will not progress through the process.

-- 1. Graduates (of whatever nationality) from Medical Schools in EEA countries which are not listed above are not eligible to apply to intern training posts as these graduates are deemed, under EU legislation, to have already completed their medical training to a standard equivalent to that of a graduate of an Irish Medical School who has already completed internship and has been awarded a Certificate of Experience. - 2.
-Applicants whose centile is not based on their overall degree award OR overall exams - Applicants, whose centile (based on their overall degree award OR overall exams) will not be available and provided to HBS Recruit by the Dean / Head of the Medical School on or before 5pm 21st May 2018 - 4.
-Applicants who graduated before 1st April 2016 or after 15th June 2018 - 5.
-Applicants who were offered a 12 month Intern post in Ireland in 2016 or 2017 and commenced in that post
+- Graduates (of whatever nationality) from Medical Schools in EEA countries which are not listed above are not eligible to apply to intern training posts as these graduates are deemed, under EU legislation, to have already completed their medical training to a standard equivalent to that of a graduate of an Irish Medical School who has already completed internship and has been awarded a Certificate of Experience - 2.
+Graduates, from Italian Medical Schools, who receive the "Laurea in Medicina e Chirugia abilitante" are eligible for General registration with the Medical Council of Ireland and, therefore, are not eligible to apply for Internship in Ireland - 3.
+Applicants whose centile is not based on their overall degree award OR overall exams - Applicants, whose centile (based on their overall degree award OR overall exams) will not be available and provided to NRS by the Dean / Head of the Medical School on or before 5pm Monday, 22nd May 2023

-- 6. Applicants who have commenced Intern training (or equivalent formal practical training) in Ireland or any other country - 7.
-Applicants who have already completed Intern training (or equivalent formal practical training) in Ireland or any other country - 8.
-Applicants who are registered or entitled to registration on the General Division, Trainee Specialist Division (other than as an Intern), Supervised Division, Visiting EEA Practitioners Division or Specialist Division of the Register of Medical Practitioners maintained by the Medical Council of Ireland - 9.
-Applicants who have previously been appointed to an intern post and intern training network in Ireland and who have failed to satisfactorily progress through their intern training pathway and have been formally removed from an intern post and/or an intern training network on foot of same
+- 5. Applicants who graduated before 1st April 2021 or after 15th June 2023 - 6.
+Applicants who were offered and commenced a 12-month Intern post in Ireland in 2021 or 2022 - 7.
+Applicants who have commenced Intern training (or equivalent formal practical training) in Ireland or any other country - 8.
+Applicants who have already completed Intern training (or equivalent formal practical training) in Ireland or any other country - Applicants who are registered or entitled to registration on the General Division, Trainee Specialist Division (other than as an Intern), Supervised Division, Visiting EEA Practitioners Division or Specialist Division of the Register of Medical Practitioners maintained by the Medical Council of Ireland - 10.
+Graduates from Medical Schools in Poland who have successfully completed the LEK (see Appendix 5) - 11.
+Applicants who have previously been appointed to an intern post and intern training Network in Ireland and who have failed to satisfactorily progress through their intern training pathway and have been formally removed from an intern post and/or an intern training network on foot of same

-Stage 1: How do I apply?
+How do I apply?